Are Facebook Pages Still Useful in 2020?

 In the early days of Facebook Pages, the engagement levels for businesses were through the roof.
 Of course, as marketers jumped onto the trend of Facebook Pages, the engagement started to diminish.

-Today in 2019, over 60 Million businesses have a Facebook page.
+Today in 2020, over 140 Million businesses use Facebook to connect with customers.
+Over 60 Million businesses have a Facebook page.
 However, less than 35% of page followers will receive Facebook Page content in their news feed.

 With the announcement that Facebook is shifting to engagement, the organic reach of Facebook Pages plummeted.